giorgi-g/csv-parser/README.md

     * After parsing the data from CSV you can cast it to a certain **Class** which by default can be created inside [entities'](src/entities) folder. e.g: `{ classPath: '../entities/Profile' }`
     * If you want value of the map to be some certain property or getter inside the Class you can provide a value for **classObjectGetterName** e.g: `{ classObjectGetterName: 'profile' }` which is the [profile](src/entities/Profile.ts) property inside the class
 3. ***delimiter***
    * As a delimiter your CSV file can contain **[`comma: ,`]** symbol if that is not the default for your CSV you can provide a different value defined inside.
+4. ***mergeMapKeyValues***
+   * While setting a map to the key if you want to receive the same key values in an array make this value true
 ___